Database-First TypeScript CRUD Generator

 DATE_SUFIXES / DATETIME_SUFIXES - Column-name suffixes that signal date or datetime fields.
 A column ending in _on or _by (incorporated_on, payment_due_by) gets the date codec applied; a column ending in _at (created_at, verified_at) gets the datetime codec.
 The codecs handle conversion between database format and the format HTML date inputs expect.

-IGNORE_INDEX_FIELDS - Fields hidden from the list table.
-Still present on the form.
-Useful for fields that exist in the schema but aren't meaningful at a glance - sensitive values (hashed_password, previous_hashed_password) and free-text columns used for search (search_text, option_title).
+IGNORE_INDEX_FIELDS - Fields hidden from the list table. display and option_display remain available to generated code but are not default columns; the resolved <relationship>_display fields in a view are the human-facing grid labels.
+The list also excludes sensitive values (hashed_password, previous_hashed_password) and internal search/option fields.
 For per-column control without a global list, use the CU visibility flag in the column comment instead.

 IGNORE_ORDER_FIELDS - Columns excluded from the sort dropdown even when they're indexed.
 Mirrors IGNORE_INDEX_FIELDS but for ordering - keeps internal columns like search_text and password hashes out of the sort options.